 MOCSA YOUNG WELSH SINGER OF THE YEAR COMPETITION

-Details of the next Competition will be posted here in April.
+Details of the 2018 Competition will be posted here in May 2018

 The MOCSA Young Welsh Singer of the Year Competition is open to students, who on the closing date of the Competition, are over 18; studying classical singing, on a full-time basis only, at any university or college in the United Kingdom and meet at least ONE of the following criteria: